ronnyerrmann/cycle_logging/README.md

 # cycle_logging
 App to log daily exercise and and to analyse the data.

-One could just keep using a spreadsheet, or alternatively practise to use some other tools: MySQL, Python, Java, PHP, Javascript, ...
+One could just keep using a spreadsheet, or alternatively practise to use some other tools: MySQL, Python, Java, PHP, Javascript, Django, ...

 ### Create the database
 As root: